rudolph-est/springrestlab/Readme.md

 ## Lab - Spring Boot

-- In this exercise you will create a simple Spring Boot application.
-If you feel you already have a good understanding of Spring Boot you can skip this exercise.
-All other exercises in this course will assume you know Spring Boot.

 **Part 1 - Simple Web Application**

 1. Using the supplied base project run "mvn install" and confirm the maven has no errors